vaipatel97/PRODIGY_CS_02/README.md

 This project is built using **Python** (Flask), **PIL** (Python Imaging Library), and **Bootstrap**, ensuring a smooth user experience, fast processing, and secure encryption.

-## Features 🚀
+## 🚀Features

+- **Secure Image Encryption:** Uses pixel manipulation techniques to obscure image data.
+- **Decryption Support:** Restore encrypted images to their original form.
-- **XOR Encryption**: Uses a bitwise XOR operation to scramble image pixel values, making them unreadable without the decryption key.
+- **XOR Encryption:** Uses a bitwise XOR operation to scramble image pixel values, making them unreadable without the decryption key.
-- **Pixel Swapping**: Randomly swaps pixels within the image, further complicating the encryption.
+- **Pixel Swapping:** Randomly swaps pixels within the image, further complicating the encryption.
+- **Lightweight & Fast:**  Optimized for speed and minimal resource usage.
 - **Web-Based Interface**: User-friendly interface to easily upload, encrypt, and decrypt images.
-- **Customizable Key/Seed**: Users can input a custom encryption key or seed for enhanced security.
+- **Customizable Key:** Users can input a custom encryption key or seed for enhanced security.
-- **Fast Processing**: Efficient image manipulation to ensure quick encryption and decryption.
+- **Lightweight & Fast**: Optimized for speed and minimal resource usage.
 - **Cross-Platform**: Built with Flask, ensuring compatibility across different platforms.
-- **Secure Image Sharing**: Ideal for secure transmission of images, digital watermarking, and privacy protection.

-## Technologies Used 🛠️
+## 🛠️Technologies Used

 - **Python**: Programming language used for backend logic.
 - **Flask**: Lightweight web framework to handle HTTP requests and serve the web application.